noraon/phase-0-javascript-events-acting-on-events-lab/README.md

 This pattern, when you first encounter it, is tricky to wrap your head around.
 Don't worry if it doesn't make total sense yet — it will become clearer as you continue through the curriculum.
-You might also want to read the excellent accepted answer in [this Stack Overflow thread][so].
+You might also want to read the ex cellent accepted answer in [this Stack Overflow thread][so].

 Let's take a look at what that event object looks like.
 Enter the code above